 Play is undervalued these days.
 A child sitting with a pile of blocks on the floor is often described as “just playing” as if their actions are of no merit.
 But playing is not a trivial matter – in fact it is the key to a child reaching anything close to their learning potential.

-Through play a young child begins to make sense of what is going on around them.
+Through play a young child begins to make sense of how their world works.
 Push a ball and it will roll some distance – do the same with a block and it will only slide with your hand.
 When stacking though, the blocks work much better than the balls, but there are limits to how high they can go.
 From real experiences like this, children become sensitive to the rules of the world and gain inspiration to explore and experiment in the realm of possibility.

-Understanding play in this way is useful, but it’s important not to over-analyse a playful child’s activities or, worse, interrupt or direct their play towards what we think might be a better or more beneficial activity.
-Parents can join in, but should play by their rules.
+While understanding play in these ways is useful, it’s important not to over-analyze a playful child’s activities or, worse, interrupt or direct their play towards what we think might be a better or more beneficial activity.
+Adults can join in, but should play by the child’s rules.
 Let the child follow their own path and they will develop the true love of learning.
-It’s time to start taking play seriously.
+It’s time to start taking play seriously!